-The next edition of the journal Biblos, number 4 of the 3rd series, will be dedicated to a topic, Refuge, which has come to occupy a central place in the field of knowledge and will be considered in the light of a number of disciplinary perspectives, under several historical perceptions.
+The next edition of the journal Biblos, number 5 of the 3rd series, will be dedicated to the topic, Falsifications, which will be considered in the light of a number of disciplinary perspectives, under several historical perceptions.

 All proposals must conform to the Journal’s guidelines (Guidelines for Authors http://www.uc.pt/fluc/investigacao/biblos/english/guidelines_authors/index) and will be peer reviewed by an experts committee.